mtvz42/Pandas-vs.-Polars-Performance-Comparison/README.md

 ## Tests Performed and Methodology

-This performance comparison was conducted on a randomly generated dataset of 10 million rows with the following columns: `id`, `category`, `value`, `amount`, and `date`.
+This performance comparison was conducted on a randomly generated dataset of 10 million rows with the following columns: `id`, `category`, `value` and `amount`.

 The following tests were performed to compare the performance of Pandas and Polars: